is cuddling good for sleep?

 Is Cuddling Good for Sleep?

-Any physical contact with another human, such as a massage, can release oxytocin.
-It’s most prominent in physical interaction between couples in an established romantic relationship, which is why cuddling can feel so comforting and relaxing.
+It’s most prominent in physical interaction between couples in an established romantic relationship, hence why cuddling can feel comforting and relaxing.

-Feelings of Safety and Security
+Feelings of Safety And Security

 We’re never more vulnerable than when we sleep, so knowing that somebody else is in the vicinity through touch will promote feelings of comfort and safety.

-Don’t overlook the importance of feelings of social support that cuddling in bed can provide.
-As per Psychological Science, a sense of security overnight bolsters the immune system and improves protection against contagious upper respiratory infections.
+According to Psychological Science, a sense of security overnight bolsters the immune system and improves protection against upper respiratory infections.

 Stress Relief